Opoku19/Mobile-Banking-Application/README.md

 - Retrofit: HTTP client library for making API requests to the server.
 - JSON: Data interchange format used for API communication.
 - Gradle: Build system used for building and managing dependencies.
+- Parse database
+- Retrofit
+- Fragment
+- OOP
+- State Design Pattern

+## This app features:

+    Send money to another account
+    Send money between own accounts
+    Creating a bank account
+    Creation of credit card
+    Seeing the history of transactions
+    Change of loan amount and rate according to profession group Loan payment
+    Purchase of top 25 cryptocurrencies at Current values Storing the purchased crypto money (in this way, you can see the increase or decrease in value when you buy crypto money imaginary)
+    Adding and paying the invoice
+    Change user account settings
+    Admin panel

 ## Getting Started
 To run the mobile banking application locally, follow these steps: